 7. Forumosan Etiquette

 7.01.
 Avatars.
 Forumosans are encouraged to use an avatar in their profile.
 This avatar will be displayed next to all their posts.
-Avatars that stretch the margins of topic pages may be removed.
 Avatars that are pornographic, obscene, or offensive will be removed – if you object to someone else’s avatar, alert the admin at admin (at) forumosa.com or leave a voice message at +1 (413) 248-7743.
-Repeated attempts to display unacceptable avatars will result in the poster’s avatar function being disabled.

 7.02.
 Private Messages are private.
 Private Messages received on Forumosa are to be considered private and are not to be posted publicly unless the sender of the PM agrees.
-PMs are private and will not be moderated.
-The admin will only be involved in the moderation or access of PMs under the direst circumstances, for example, if a request by legal authorities is made and deemed reasonable and appropriate.
-You are, therefore, asked to take great care and respect when using this function.
+Members are asked to take care and exercise respect when using this function.
+If you believe a PM sent to you constitutes harassment or a threat (see rule 4.01.) or is otherwise inappropriate, please flag it.
+Admins will not initiate the access of PMs except under dire circumstances (for example, if a request by legal authorities is made and deemed reasonable and appropriate.)

 8.01.
 Treat the moderators with respect.
 All of the moderators at Forumosa are volunteers.
 They provide their time and their good judgment to this website free of charge.